Assistant Professor, Faculty of Arts and Social Sciences

-Kathrina Mohd Daud is a lecturer in the English Studies programme at the Faculty of Arts and Social Sciences.
-She is happy to supervise undergraduate and graduate theses and invites applications on popular fiction, Southeast Asian literature, Islamic fiction and creative writing.
+Kathrina Mohd Daud is an Assistant Professor in the English Studies programme at the Faculty of Arts and Social Sciences.
+She is happy to supervise undergraduate and graduate theses and invites applications on popular fiction, Southeast Asian literature, global Muslim fiction and creative writing.
 Kathrina's current research projects include an edited collection of critical essays on Norsiah Gapar's "Pengabdian" (1987), a monograph on new critical approaches to Bruneian literature, and a study of Muslim representation in popular romance.

 PhD in Creative Writing, University of Manchester (2011)